-With technology improvements the bar has been lowered on producing podcasts, but raises a challenge in that most businesses don’t know how to promote their podcast in 2020 or at least not effectively.
-Alban Brooke, Head of marketing at Buzzsprout (a podcast hosting platform) and host of the podcasts “Buzzcast” and “How to start a podcast” shares his insights into how to promote your podcast in 2020 and in the future.
+With technology improvements, the bar has been lowered on producing podcasts but raises a challenge in that most businesses don’t know how to promote their podcast or at least not effectively.
+Alban Brooke, Head of marketing at Buzzsprout (a podcast hosting platform) and host of the podcasts “Buzzcast” and “How to start a podcast” shares his insights into how to promote your podcast this year and in the future.

 - A key challenge businesses have with podcasting

 - Why is a lot of money being invested in the podcasting space?

 - Should companies use podcasting as an extension of their publishing arm or use it to pump out content to drive lead generation?